We'll help you get to know your Vendors from your VCAR, and your Reserve from your Rostrum.

 This is the 21 point mechanical check that we carry out on vans, with a money back guarantee, subject to our Terms and Conditions.

 VCAR stands for Vehicle Condition and Alert Register.
-If a vehicle has had extensive repairs which are registered on a vehicle database, this will be highlighted as VCAR.
+If a vehicle has had extensive repairs which are registered on a vehicle database, or has been Subject to a Total Loss (insurance Write Off) this will be highlighted as VCAR.

 People or companies selling vehicles at Manheim auctions.

 Where the seller confirms the mileage of the vehicle they are selling is correct.